ADGEfficiency/adgefficiency.github.io/_drafts/2020-09-16-machine-learning-in-energy2.md

 In this section you will understand:

+- the difference between classicial machine learning and deep learning
-- why deep learning works on data with structure
+- what deep learning needs to work (data + structure)

 **Deep learning is foundation of the hype in modern machine learning.**  Deep learning is a family of machine learning models based on artificial neural networks - inspired by our own biological neural network (our brain).